frankmorgner/vsmartcard/virtualsmartcard/doc/README.rst

 ------------

 virtualsmartcard uses the GNU Build System to compile and install.
-If you are unfamiliar with it, please have a look at the file ``INSTALL``.
+If you are unfamiliar with it, please have a look at the file :file:`INSTALL`.
 If you have a look around and can not find it, you are probably working bleeding edge in the repository.
 Run the following command in the virtualsmartcard directory to get the missing standard auxiliary files::

     autoreconf -i

-Depending on your usage of the vpicc you might or might not need the following:
+Depending on your usage of the |vpicc| you might or might not need the following:

 - Python_